Project Management Certificate Program

 Successfully deliver your projects on time, on budget, and according to specifications by:

-To successfully complete the Xavier Project Management Certificate program and earn a digital badge, you will apply program learnings by completing homework after modules 1 and 2.
+To successfully complete the Xavier Project Management Certificate program and earn a digital badge, you will apply program learnings by completing homework after the first two modules.
 The homework will be reviewed by the program facilitator.

 Module I: Understanding the Project Process

 Being a member of a project team requires a complete understanding of the project process and the terminology and roles inherent to it.
 What is a project?
 How are projects organized?
 How do I manage risks?
 What are the roles and expected deliverables?
 How do I control quality?

 The answers to these questions can be found in the two-day Understanding the Project Processmodule of our Project Management Series.
 By attending this program, participants will learn how to define a project in terms of business need, project objectives, project deliverables, and risk.
 Participants will also be given typical project life cycles.

 Planning and scheduling are critical aspects of the project management process.
 In predictive projects, keeping the project focused, on budget, and on time is necessary in order to achieve successful completion.
 Project planning and scheduling are ways of keeping things moving in the desired direction and at the desired pace.